-10 Ways to Cool Down Your Dog When The Summer Heat Is On
+10 Easy Ways to Cool Down Your Dog in Summer

 My dog, Henry, loves my tricks.
 Grab yourself an iced glass of tea, your furry buddy, and let’s dig in and discover how to cool down your dog in the heat of summer.